BryonyRBlack/mildew-detection/README.md

 - render - for hosting the dashboard
 - git/github - for writing and storing the code
 - kaggle - for the data used in the project

+## Testing

+All code in the app_pages, src directories, and notebooks have been run through PEP8 and passed.
+The exceptions are:

+- Some code was "line too long".
+This was in importing documentation, or to set up graphs.
+- In pip installation, PEP8 suggested symbols would need to have whitespace.
+Howevever this would then not work

 ## Credits